-This is an old classic dating back to late 18th century.
+This is an old classic dating back to the late 18th century.
 The author, Voltaire Cousteau, is allegedly related to both Francois Voltaire and Jacques Cousteau.
-The text was translated and turned into a dinner talk in late 1970ies by a French scientist working in the US.
+The text was translated and turned into a dinner talk in the late 1970s by a French scientist working in the US.
 Perhaps the guy moved from science to management and realized that quite a few “natural laws” are applicable in the corporate world.

 How to Swim with Sharks

 These instructions are written for the benefit of those, who, by virtue of their occupation, find they must swim and find that the water is infested with sharks:

 - Assume all unidentified fish are sharks.
 Not all sharks look like sharks, and some fish that are not sharks sometimes act like sharks.
 Unless you have witnessed docile behavior in the presence of shed blood on more than one occasion, it is best to assume an unknown species is a shark.

 - Do not bleed.
 It is a cardinal principle that if you are injured, either by accident or by intent, you must not bleed.
 Experience shows that bleeding prompts an even more aggressive attack and will often provoke the participation of sharks that are uninvolved or, as noted above, are usually docile.

 - Counter any aggression promptly.
 Sharks rarely attack a swimmer without warning.
 Usually there is some tentative, exploratory aggressive action.
 It is important that the swimmer recognize that this behavior is a prelude to an attack and takes prompt and vigorous remedial action.
 The appropriate countermove is a sharp blow to the nose.

 Some swimmers mistakenly believe that an ingratiating attitude will dispel an attack.
 This is not correct; such a response provokes a shark attack.